 All animals will be examined by a veterinarian to determine if they appear healthy and can undergo surgery.
 The ASPCA Spay/Neuter Clinic generally accepts:

 - Cats and Dogs between 8 weeks and five years old

 - Puppies and kittens who are at least eight weeks old and weigh at least two pounds

 - Female dogs and cats in heat

 - Pregnant cats and dogs, depending on the health of the animal and term of pregnancy

-- Adult rabbits who are at least 6 months old (any weight), or
+- Male and female rabbits who are at least 4 months old

 Certain animals may be accepted on a case-by-case basis, depending on the outcome of the veterinary examination: